 9. Offer Free Samples

 Offer free samples of new products in your store.
 These are products your customers have not used before.
 For customers to notice the free samples, place them in attractive displays near the relevant products.
+Free samples are a great way to gauge customer feedback, allowing you to get instant reactions on whether the product is liked or disliked.

 10. Use Loss Leaders